 Welsh Government have been supporting local authorities through the pandemic with a Hardship Fund intended to reimburse for all Covid related spend over and above existing budgets and within a set criteria.
 The fund also includes loss of income compensation; again, within a set criteria.
-The fund excludes 'Council Tax loss of income' which is currently under significant strain and is monitored carefully.
 The fund will run to the end of the current financial year.
 It is continually developing and evolving to support specific initiatives as and when required.

 In essence, Covid related, eligible expenditure is predominantly funded by the WG.
-A revenue budget monitor to end of November is being reported to January Cabinet and confirms a positive overall position for the Council and includes the impact of the financial assistance provided from the Hardship Fund as well as the normal and routine budget issues that affect the Council.
+A revenue budget monitor to end of November was reported to January Cabinet and confirmed a positive overall position for the Council and included the impact of the financial assistance provided from the Hardship Fund as well as the normal and routine budget issues that affect the Council.